antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

   able to run.
-Thus, PCL projects will only allow you to reference other PCLs that target a superset of the platforms your PCL is targeting. .NET Standard is similar, but it additionally allows referencing .NET Framework binaries, which are still the de facto exchange currency in the library ecosystem.
+Thus, PCL projects will only allow you to reference other PCLs that target a superset of the platforms your PCL is targeting. .NET Standard is similar, but it additionally allows referencing .NET Framework binaries, which are the de facto exchange currency in the library ecosystem.
 Thus, with .NET Standard 2.0 you'll have access to a much larger set of libraries.

 In order to make an informed decision, I suggest you: